JNelsen3000/VForm/README.md

 - handleChange,
 - handleChangeByValueAndName

 Simply pass in 'propertyName', optional 'labelText', and 'type'.  'type' defaults to 'text', so if your VFormControl is a text input, the 'type' parameter is also optional.
 Other properties can still be manually set after the register function.
+The returned values should be applied using spread syntax.

 Note: Since these properties also work with VUTCDateTimeInput and VSelect, "registerVFormControl" works with them as well.